port-labs/port-docs/docs/promote-scorecards/tutorial.md

 ## Create Scorecards

-Scorecards can be created by two methods:
+Scorecards can be created by three methods:

 - UI
 - API
+- Terraform

 <!-- TODO: fix this back to some actual blueprint -->